torte71/tmteststuff/backup.md

 - Call it e.g. "mksbackup.cmd"
 - Or download the [mksbackup.cmd](files/mksbackup.cmd)
 - Make sure it is in the same directory as plink.exe
+- If the KlipperScreen can not be found with the name "mkspi" on your network, then modify the line `set HOST=mkspi` and replace "mkspi" with the IP-address of the KlipperScreen (as seen on the network panel).
+- If you have changed the root password, then adjust the line `set PASS=makerbase` accordingly.

 ```
 setlocal